keandy16/Riparian_Corridors/README.md

 # Riparian_Corridors
 This repository contains code from my MRM thesis research.
-The purpose of this research is to use camera traps to survey mammal use of riparian areas along a gradient of developmental intensity and at varying stream widths.
-Ultimately, this work illumiates the usefulness of riparian areas as resilient residential habitat and wildlife movement corridors.
+My objective was to understand how development intensity, stream channel morphology, and other landscape features determine how mammalian communities use stream, riparian, and matrix habitat types within watersheds.

 *NOTE*: Much of this code was developed by Christopher Beirne and the Wildlife Coexistence Lab at the University of British Columbia, and the WildCAM network.
 I followed their technique from the following manuscript: https://wildcolab.github.io/Introduction-to-Camera-Trap-Data-Management-and-Analysis-in-R/.